 This is just one way you might complete the Early Childhood Education Certificate Program in 2 semesters over 1 year of full-time study, or 4 semesters over 2 years of part-time study.
 (Sample course sequences assume that all pre-requisites have been satisfied and the student is prepared for college-level work.)
 For a detailed list of required courses, optional electives and program information download the Early Childhood Education program description from our official academic catalog.

 Teach and care for children in community-based early childhood settings, working with families and children ages birth, infant-toddler, or preschool (birth through age 5).
-Students completing the program are eligible to apply for the national and state recognized Child Development Associate credential.
-Students will also be eligible to apply for Lead Teacher Certification for community-based programs in Massachusetts, for example independent state and nationally accredited centers and licensed family childcare programs.
+Students completing the program may be eligible to apply for the national and state recognized Child Development Associate credential.
+Students will also be eligible to apply for Lead Teacher Certification for community-based programs in Massachusetts.
 To work towards advanced teaching opportunities in the field of community-based early education and care, students should plan to obtain an associate’s degree in Early Childhood Education.
-This certificate stacks in to the Greenfield Community College Associate of Science in Early Childhood Education degree.
+This certificate stacks into the Greenfield Community College Associate in Science in Early Childhood Education degree.
 Students may seamlessly continue their education towards this degree.